top of page

 And it works everywhere not just in hospitality and customer service.
 Whether you’re leading a team, working in healthcare, answering phones, or managing PTA meetings, acknowledgment builds trust, reduces anxiety, and turns forgettable moments into connection points.

-When We Miss the Moment
+When We Miss the Mark

 “I’m so sorry we kept you waiting.
 Let’s fix it now.”